Current Funding Needs

 Funds Needed: $22,500 for 2013, includes, salaries for four teachers, a counselor, a health monitor, a cook, and a daily meal for 40 children, including school holidays, training and supplies

 Overview: The after school care program launched in May 2011 at the Canzibe Mission to provide a safe, structured place for children in Grade 1 through Grade 5 after school until 5 p.m.
 The number of children who attend is capped at 40.
-The program is designed to provide help with homework and nurture psychological, social, spiritual, emotional, and physical needs of the children, most of whom are identified as orphans or living in vulnerable conditions.
+The program is designed to provide academic assistance and nurture psychological, social, spiritual, emotional, and physical needs of the children, most of whom are orphans and who live in vulnerable conditions.

 Hlalani Kum Learning Center

 Status: 17% funded.

 Phase I — Site preparation, construction of 3 classrooms, kitchen, restrooms.
 Began in early 2013 — $60,000-$75,000.
 For the latest construction update click here.
 Hlalani Kum Centre 10

 Phase II — Additional classrooms and a skills center — estimate $75,000-$100,000+

 Phase III — Construction of volunteer accommodations — $100,000 – $125,000

 Overview: Both the preschool and the after-school care programs are currently operated out of existing facilities located at Canzibe Mission.
 We have found a need to expand the aftercare program to the more than 40 orphans and vulnerable children.
 The Hlalani Kum Learning Center will allow us to expand to serve more children.
 The Learning Center also will allow creation of a central training center for instructors in satellite aftercare programs, establishment of a sexual abuse prevention and resource center for women and children, and the creation of a skills center for young adults who graduate from the aftercare program and other Canzibe residents who will benefit from training as artisans to enable them to gain employment and lead independent lives.